JustinHu1988/My-notes/ArchLinux.md

 A web browser is an example of a *user agent* (UA).
 Other types of user agent include the indexing software used by search providers ([web crawlers](https://en.wikipedia.org/wiki/Web_crawler)), [voice browsers](https://en.wikipedia.org/wiki/Voice_browser), [mobile app](https://en.wikipedia.org/wiki/Mobile_app)s, and other [software](https://en.wikipedia.org/wiki/Software) that accesses, consumes, or displays web content.

+In reality, there are more computers between a browser and the server handling the request: there are routers, modems, and more.

+- Thanks to the layered design of the Web, these are hidden in the network and transport layers.
+HTTP is on top at the application layer.
+Although important to diagnose network problems, the underlying layers are mostly irrelevant to the description of HTTP.

 HTTP is designed to permit intermediate network elements to improve or enable communications between clients and servers.